06 January, 2019

 21. Dunnet Bay Caravan and Camping Site, Highlands

 Set near the cliffs of Dunnet Head in Scotland, Dunnet Bay Caravan and Camping Site is in a unique location amongst the sand dunes.
-This place is also special because it’s the most northerly point in the Great Britain and it’s also beautifully remote.
+This place is also special because it’s the most northerly point in Great Britain and it’s also beautifully remote.
 For off the beaten path travel, bring your Spaceship camper here for a few nights!

 22. Grantown-on-Spey Caravan Park, Highlands

 Fancy a trip to the Scottish Highlands?
 This immaculate site is located right in the heart of Cairngorms National Park and it’s one of the best-kept family sites in the UK.
 There are 135 pitches for caravans and campervans, with 70 of those being Super Pitches, the extra spacious upgrade complete with SKY TV box, 16 am electric hook-up, free WiFi, water and waste point.
 You can also choose from grass or hardstanding pitches.